DannyBen/docker-ubuntu/README.md

 This ubuntu image attempts to immitate a standard (non docker) ubuntu workstation.

-It contains the essential packages pre-installed, and a non root user, with sudo privileges named `ubuntu`
+It contains the essential packages pre-installed, and a non root user (with `sudo` privileges) named `ubuntu`

 Usage